tarneaux/tarneo.fr/content/whoami.md

 ## Software I use

 - Editor: [Neovim](https://neovim.io/) for everything: code, text, this website, and so on.
-I even make presentations in Markdown and convert them to HTML using [Marp](https://marp.app/).
+I even make presentations in Markdown and convert them to HTML using [reveal-md](https://github.com/webpro/reveal-md).
 - Web browser: [Qutebrowser](https://qutebrowser.org/), mainly because of its Vim-like keybindings.
-- Youtube players: My own [Invidious](https://invidious.io/) instance on PC and [NewPipe](https://github.com/TeamNewPipe/NewPipe) for Android.
+- Youtube players: My own [Invidious](https://invidious.io/) instance on PC's and [NewPipe](https://github.com/TeamNewPipe/NewPipe) for Android.
 - Mobile web browser: [Iceraven](https://github.com/fork-maintainers/iceraven-browser).
 This is the best browser for android because it is the only one that is decent.
 Its features include:
     - ACTUALLY not tracking you, at least according to my research.
     - Extension support: I use UBlock Origin, Decentraleyes, Privacy Badger and CanvasBlocker.